For some, fall and garden do not go together in the same sentence.

 - What are your favorite fall plants?

 - I’d love to hear your Fall garden successes….even failures.

 Here’s to Extraordinary Gardening!

-at the end of the post to invite your friends for a visit?
+If you enjoyed the post, please invite your friends for a visit.
 Thanks!!